rtfb/dotfiles/README.md

 rtfb-configs
 ============

-Various config files of mine
+Various config files of mine.

+There's most likely nothing interesting to see here, unless I specifically directed you here with some instructions where to look.